1.4.32 Internal Control Review Program

 3. Developing a test plan or a preliminary research memorandum as appropriate for any review, which states the objective, focus areas, related IRM references or external audits, issues identified and any additional comments important to the review.

-4. Providing a report outlining the purpose, scope, background analysis, findings, and conclusions, in addition to any recommendations from the ICR team.
+4. Providing a report outlining the purpose, scope, background analysis, findings, and conclusions, in addition to any recommendations from the ICR team or analyst.

 1. Managers are responsible for improving and strengthening internal controls.
 Program management responsibility with respect to the ICR program is to: